Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

 It's better to try to use a Nix tool that understand the lock file.
 Using a different tool might give you hard to understand error because different packages have been installed.
 An example of problems that could arise can be found [here](https://github.com/nervosys/Botnix/pull/126629).
 Upstream use NPM, but this is an attempt to package it with `yarn2nix` (that uses yarn.lock).

 Using a different tool forces to commit a lock file to the repository.
-Those files are fairly large, so when packaging for nixpkgs, this approach does not scale well.
+Those files are fairly large, so when packaging for botpkgs, this approach does not scale well.

 Exceptions to this rule are:

 - When you encounter one of the bugs from a Nix tool.
 In each of the tool specific instructions, known problems will be detailed.
-If you have a problem with a particular tool, then it's best to try another tool, even if this means you will have to recreate a lock file and commit it to nixpkgs.
-In general `yarn2nix` has less known problems and so a simple search in nixpkgs will reveal many yarn.lock files committed.
+If you have a problem with a particular tool, then it's best to try another tool, even if this means you will have to recreate a lock file and commit it to botpkgs.
+In general `yarn2nix` has less known problems and so a simple search in botpkgs will reveal many yarn.lock files committed.
 - Some lock files contain particular version of a package that has been pulled off NPM for some reason.
-In that case, you can recreate upstream lock (by removing the original and `npm install`, `yarn`, ...) and commit this to nixpkgs.
+In that case, you can recreate upstream lock (by removing the original and `npm install`, `yarn`, ...) and commit this to botpkgs.
 - The only tool that supports workspaces (a feature of NPM that helps manage sub-directories with different package.json from a single top level package.json) is `yarn2nix`.
 If upstream has workspaces you should try `yarn2nix`.

 ### Try to use upstream package.json {#javascript-upstream-package-json}